/shethepeople/media/media_files/2025/07/30/friendship-day-2025-07-30-13-00-39.jpg)

-Friendship Day is celebrated on the first Sunday of August every year.
-From tying friendship bands to going out for lunch and spending time together, there are myriad ways to celebrate friendships that bring joy to our life.
+Friendship Day is celebrated on the first Sunday of August every year to honour the bonds that bring joy, comfort, and strength to our lives.
+From tying friendship bands to brunch dates and late-night conversations, there are countless ways to celebrate friendships, especially the ones between women.

 More Forgiveness, Less Fighting

-Ayushi,* 21-year-old, is a student at the London School of Economics and had her fair share of tumultuous friendships and arguments.
+Ayushi, a 21-year-old student at the London School of Economics, has had her fair share of tumultuous friendships and arguments.
 She said, “Even though most of the fights ended in reconciliation, it often took us years to become friends again.
 I wish we spent less time being angry at each other and worked on our issues and friendship instead.”

 Honesty